 keywords into it, as this will make it look spammy and irrelevant.

 Indeed, quality matters over quantity; but when we talk about product titles, quantity has an equal weightage.

 As you make your Product titles more and more descriptive, it increases the chance of surfacing your ad for relevant search queries.
-Also, you get more room for convincing shoppers, you have got what they are searching for.
+Also, you get more room to convince shoppers, you have got what they are searching for.

 Note: If your title does not fit within the maximum character limit, Google will truncate it to fit.

-In the first picture, we can see that the product title is truncated in the ad result after 50 words, however, the complete title shown in the next image still has significant keywords which describe the product and so it is important to mention them in the product title to be able to appear for all the relevant search queries.
+In the first picture, we can see that the product title is truncated in the ad result after 50 words, however, the complete title shown in the next image still has significant keywords that describe the product.
+So, it is important to mention them in the product title to be able to appear for all the relevant search queries.